LAN automation

 [On seed device]

-If the ping test fails, the route is not set up correctly on Cisco DNA Center.
+If the ping test fails, check the route configuration on Catalyst Center.

-Cisco DNA Center hardware has multiple physical interfaces with each serving different categories of communication.
+Catalyst Center hardware includes multiple physical interfaces.
+Each interface serves a different communication category.
 See the Cisco Digital Network Architecture Center Appliance Installation Guide for recommended interface connections, IP routing, and static assignment.
-In a single-home design, Cisco DNA Center performs the host function with the default gateway providing IP routing.
-In a multi-home design, Cisco DNA Center must have a static route to the LAN automation networks via the enterprise-facing interface.
+In a single-home design, Catalyst Center performs the host function with the default gateway providing IP routing.
+In a multi-home design, Catalyst Center must have a static route to the LAN automation networks through the enterprise-facing interface.

-If the network design is a multi-home design, one way to fix the IP reachability issue is to add a static route on Cisco DNA Center.
-A network administrator can add a static route during the initial Cisco DNA Center configuration or later via a maglev command.
-(Don't use the Linux route
+For a multi-home design, add a static route on Catalyst Center to resolve the IP reachability issue.
+You can add a static route during the initial Catalyst Center configuration or later using a maglev command.
+Do not use the Linux route

-command, because maglev APIs don't pick the correct information if the route is modified using the route
+command, because maglev APIs might not retrieve the correct information if the route is modified using the route

-For a single-home design, check the routing between the seed and Cisco DNA Center.
+For a single-home design, verify routing between the seed device and Catalyst Center.

-To add a static route on Cisco DNA Center:
+Follow these steps to add a static route on Catalyst Center:

 Procedure